kevikoech/blender_addon_tutorial/reference_api_usage.rst

 Simple Data Access
 ------------------

+Lets start with a simple case, say you wan't a python script to adjust the objects location.

 Start by finding this setting in the interface ``Buttons Window -> Object -> Transform -> Location``